praveenspeaks/TopicSearch/README.md

 Elastic Search : http://localhost:49161

 # Creating cluster onto aws account
-to run below command first you have to install eksctl application from https://community.chocolatey.org/packages/eksctl, it will install kubectl as well
+to run below command first you have to install eksctl application choco install eksctl

 command to create new cluster with nodegroup and ec2 instance eksctl create cluster --name [Cluster-Name] --region [RegionName] --nodegroup-name [NodeName: anyname you like] --node-type t3.micro --nodes 2